 The most noteworthy is Hadrian’s Temple, an emperor who also had constructions named after him in central Antalya.

 Built in the Ionic order, only the entrance gate and a few preserved arches remain standing.
-Judging from the amount of rubble strewn about, it was likely once quite large.
+Judging from the amount of rubble strewn about, it was probably once quite large.

 Over on the opposite side, meanwhile, is the southeast necropolis.
 Here you’ll find many sarcophagi lying on the ground.
 But as we’ll go over shortly, there are a few additional necropolises higher up that are surrounded by stunning scenery.